 Naumov continued his studies in St Petersburg at the Rimskiy-Korsakov Conservatoire under the teaching of Professor Alexander Shilo.
 After a master class with Rinat Ibragimov and Thomas Martin he was invited to study with them at the Guildhall School of Music and Drama in London funded by the Leverhumle trust.
 Whilst studying in London Nikita received the Martin Musical Scholarship for gifted musicians and graduated in 2010.

 Nikita is currently Principal Double Bass with the Scottish Chamber Orchestra and has held the position since 2010.
-He has worked with many of the finest orchestras and played as a guest principal with the London Symphony Orchestra, BBC Symphony Orchestra, Royal Northern Sinfonia, Royal Scottish National Orchestra, Royal Philharmonic Orchestra, Royal Liverpool Philharmonic Orchestra, BBC National Orchestra of Wales, Netherlands Philharmonic Orchestra, Amsterdam Sinfonietta and the Stavanger Symphony Orchestra.
+He has worked with many of the finest orchestras and played as a guest principal with the London Symphony Orchestra, BBC Symphony Orchestra, Royal Northern Sinfonia, Royal Scottish National Orchestra, Royal Philharmonic Orchestra, Royal Liverpool Philharmonic Orchestra, BBC National Orchestra of Wales, Oslo Philharmonic Orchestra, Netherlands Philharmonic Orchestra, Amsterdam Sinfonietta and the Stavanger Symphony Orchestra.

 In addition, Nikita is a keen chamber musician.
-He is a member of the internationally recognised chamber group, the London Concord Ensemble and has recently featured with them at the BBC lunchtime series at the Wigmore Hall.
+He is a member of the internationally recognised chamber group, the London Concord Ensemble and has featured with them at the BBC lunchtime series at the Wigmore Hall.
 Nikita performs regularly at the Chamber Sundays Series at the Queen’s Hall in Edinburgh and with the Chamber Orchestra of Europe, besides appearing in festivals in Norway, Germany and Estonia.
 His recordings include Buxton Orr: Songs with Tenor Nicky Spence and Mozart: Divertimento K.334 which was Named 'Gramophone Choice' in the February 2012 issue.